 Some Solar telescopes show the Sun in white light, meaning that all the light from the Sun is taken, without filtering with respect to color.
 Some Solar telescopes filter for a certain color, or wavelength, such as ultraviolet or Hydrogen Alpha.
 The telescopes used in the lab room on campus when this lab is not taught online use a Hydrogen Alpha (or H-alpha) filter.
 This transmits only light in a narrow range of wavelengths around the Balmer Alpha line of the hydrogen atom.
 This line is the bright red emission line that you see in hydrogen spectra.
 By applying Kirchoff’s Laws, the Hydrogen Alpha filter allows viewing of hydrogen gas clouds glowing against the dark background of space, or in absorption against the solar disk.
 Some Solar telescopes show the Sun’s magnetic field features, and some show the Sun’s outer layer or corona.
 Observations will be made with Solar data from research observatories available online via the internet.
 Students will view real time, or near-real time images of the Sun available from the following sources:

 Big Bear Solar Observatory (BBSO) - We will use images from the Big Bear Solar Observatory, a Solar telescope operated by a university, the New Jersey Institute of Technology.
 Hover over the “Data” menu at the top of the page and then click “Latest Images”.
 The solar telescope has near-real time images of the Sun in H-alpha light (‘full disk H-alpha image’ and 'contrast enhanced full disk H-alpha image').
-You can also sometimes look at images of the Sun in white light (‘GONG+ intensity image’) and images of the magnetic field patterns on the Sun (‘GONG+ magnetogram’), though these images are not currently up to date.
-North is up and east is left in these images.
+You can also look at images of the Sun in white light (‘GONG+ intensity image’) and images of the magnetic field patterns on the Sun (‘GONG+ magnetogram’).

 Solar and Heliospheric Observatory (SoHO) - We will also use the SOHO spacecraft, which is approximately a million kilometers out in space in the direction of the Sun.
 For the SOHO site, click on the link for “The Sun Now” toward the right of the page.
 You can choose to look at images of the Sun in different wavelengths of ultraviolet light (‘EIT 171’, ‘EIT 195’, ‘EIT 284’, ‘EIT 304’) and images of the Sun’s corona with a coronagraph that blocks out the disk of the Sun (‘LASCO C2’, ‘LASCO C3’).
 (You can also look at images of the magnetic field patterns on the Sun on the SOHO website (‘SDO/HMI Magnetogram’), but these images are taken from the Solar Dynamics Observatory website.)
 North is up and east is left in these images.
 For the ultraviolet light images, note that the numbers in the names of the different wavelength images are the exact wavelengths the images are taken at in units of Angstroms, and that the images are in false color; our eyes do not see ultraviolet light, so a visible light color is assigned to the image.